 Outside Microsoft, the most important group influencing the success of Windows 95 will be the independent software vendors (ISVs) courted by the company's developer relations group (DRG).
 If the ISVs devote their resources to writing applications for Windows 95, competing operating systems such as IBM OS/2 and Novell NetWare will suffer by comparison.
-Windows 95 presents an unusual selling job for Microsoft in that they must persuade the application developers to take presumably perfectly fine Windows applications and modify them.
+Windows 95 presents an unusual selling job for Microsoft in that they must persuade the applications and modify them.
 The DRG spent much of 1993 evangelizing for Microsoft's OLE technology and the 32-bit API of Windows NT that would appear in Windows 95 in 1994.
 Whether the benefits of OLE and the 32-bit capabilities of these operating systems are compelling enough to warrant major investment by the ISVs remains to be seen.